 The preservative is usually applied to the grains during the crimping.
 You usually need approximately 3–5 litres of preservative per tonne.
 If the grain moisture content is below 30 per cent, the use of propionic acid is recommended.
 Evenness is the key to successful preservative application: if the preservative is applied unevenly, the amount of preservative per tonne might vary substantially within the batch, even if the average amount used was correct.

 Happowa’s VP stem pump is a reliable choice for grain crimping.
 Adjust the application with the electronic Junior controller or monitor the flow rate using a traditional glass tube flow meter.
+The VP stem pump set for a roller mill is now also available, which includes a VP stem pump as well as a Junior controller, flow meter, anti-drip valve, connecting cable, rounded jet nozzles 2+2 kpl, hoses, y-branch and hose clamps.

 Even application is the be all and end all of whole grain preservation